Blog

 Best for: Solid all-rounder with CUF integration

-Lisbon
+Location Lisbon

 Banco BPI is one of Portugal's largest and oldest banks, with a strong reputation for serving both locals and international clients.
 Backed by Spain's CaixaBank, it offers the stability of a major financial institution along with a broad branch network across Portugal.

 For Golden Visa applicants, BPI provides dedicated investment account options and support for international transfers.
-BPI is a favourable choice for clients seeking a reliable, traditional bank with strong international ties; however, its fees are generally higher than those of digital-first banks.
+The BPI is a favourable choice for clients seeking a reliable, traditional bank with strong international ties; however, its fees are generally higher than those of digital-first banks.

 • Wide branch network across Portugal